top of page

 COMMON LOST PET SCAM LIST

-Beware these typical Lost Cat Scams
+Typical Lost Cat Scams

-1. Owner gets a call from a "shelter" that their cat was found but injured and they need cash to start treatment.
+1. Owner gets a call from a shelter that their cat was found but injured and they need cash to start treatment.
 Scammers can even spoof a real vet or shelter number.
 Do not trust anyone who cannot send a photo of your cat.

 DON’T GIVE UP